a website project involving the works of longmont potion castle - you can call me stretchie

 💽 JSON Structure for Track Subtitles 💽

-the JSON data for each track resides within a folder named as the respective album title’s slug with the /assets/json folder
+the JSON data for each track resides within a folder named as the respective album title’s slug within the /assets/json folder

 [